You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 3. What are the two types of privilege escalation?

-The two main types of privilege escalation in cybersecurity are vertical privilege escalation and horizontal privilege escalation.
+The two main types of privilege escalation are vertical privilege escalation (gaining higher-level permissions than assigned) and horizontal privilege escalation (accessing resources at the same permission level but belonging to another user).

-4. What is an example of a PAM?
+4. What is an example of a PAM solution?

 Advertisement for a SaaS Subscription Tracking Template with a call-to-action button to download and a partial graphic of a tablet showing charts.Banner promoting a SaaS Agreement Checklist to streamline SaaS management and avoid budget waste with a call-to-action button labeled Download checklist.Blue banner with text 'The Ultimate Employee Offboarding Checklist!' and a black button labeled 'Download checklist' alongside partial views of checklist documents from cloudeagle.ai.Digital ad for download checklist titled 'The Ultimate Checklist for IT Leaders to Optimize SaaS Operations' by cloudeagle.ai, showing checklist pages.Slack Buyer's Guide offer with text 'Unlock insider insights to get the best deal on Slack!' and a button labeled 'Get Your Copy', accompanied by a preview of the guide featuring Slack's logo.Monday Pricing Guide by cloudeagle.ai offering exclusive pricing secrets to maximize investment with a call-to-action button labeled Get Your Copy and an image of the guide's cover.Blue banner for Canva Pricing Guide by cloudeagle.ai offering a guide to Canva costs, features, and alternatives with a call-to-action button saying Get Your Copy.Blue banner with white text reading 'Little-Known Negotiation Hacks to Get the Best Deal on Slack' and a white button labeled 'Get Your Copy'.Blue banner with text 'Little-Known Negotiation Hacks to Get the Best Deal on Monday.com' and a white button labeled 'Get Your Copy'.Blue banner with text 'Little-Known Negotiation Hacks to Get the Best Deal on Canva' and a white button labeled 'Get Your Copy'.Banner with text 'Slack Buyer's Guide' and a 'Download Now' button next to images of a guide titled 'Slack Buyer’s Guide: Features, Pricing & Best Practices'.Digital cover of Monday Pricing Guide with a button labeled Get Your Copy on a blue background.Canva Pricing Guide cover with a button labeled Get Your Copy on a blue gradient background.